Class (film): Plot

 When Skip returns to their room to apologize to Jonathan, he finds him hanging with a rope around his neck in an apparent suicide.
 Going to get help, on his return to the room, Skip and the gathering crowd find not Jonathan but a mannequin with a picture of the dean's face attached to its head.
-The crowd begins to crack up hysterically at Skip as the dean says he wants to see him and Jonathan in his office.
+The crowd crack up hysterically at Skip as the dean says he wants to see him and Jonathan in his office.
 As the crowd disperses, Skip finds Jonathan very much alive and laughing hysterically in the closet.
 He grudgingly accepts the prank reversal and they become fast friends.
 Afterwards they share secrets, and Jonathan confesses he cheated on the SAT.

 After several failed attempts to find Jonathan a date, Skip vows to help him have a successful sexual encounter.
 He sends Jonathan to Chicago to gain sexual experience before their reputations are ruined.
-He is picked up by Ellen, a beautiful older woman, and begins an affair with her.
-He begins to fall in love with her, although she considers it to be just a fling.
+He is picked up by Ellen, a beautiful older woman, and has an affair with her.
+He falls in love with her, although she considers it to be just a fling.
 Jonathan lied, claiming to be a Ph.D. student.
-When he proclaims his love to Ellen during one of their sessions, she begins to have second thoughts about continuing.
-Her decision is finalized when she discovers Jonathan is both much younger than he had claimed, but he also attends the same school as her son.
+When he proclaims his love to Ellen during one of their sessions, she has second thoughts about continuing.
+Her decision is finalized when she discovers Jonathan is both much younger than he had claimed (only 17) and that he also attends the same school as her son.

 Over Christmas break, Skip invites Jonathan to spend Christmas with him and his family at the Burroughs estate.
 Here, Jonathan discovers that Ellen is Skip's mother and is married.
 He tries to end the affair, but she contacts him several times.
 Eventually, he agrees to meet to talk.
 Lying to Skip, he claims to need time alone.
-When Jonathan and Ellen meet, they end up in bed again.
+When Jonathan and Ellen meet, they have sex again.
 Attempting to cheer up his friend, Skip and friends go to the hotel room.
 There they discover Jonathan in bed with Skip's mother, upsetting Skip.
-Later, the friends have a fist fight, but finally reconcile.
+Later, the friends have a fist fight, but later reconcile.